nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 06 - Basic File Attributes.markdown

 	saves the listing of all the files and directories in the whole system in a file named _listing_ in the current directory.

+	However, it is worth noting that executing the above command line as a non root user may cause the directories without read permission to be skipped and the error message displayed on the console.

 ##

 02. The significance of the first four fields in `ls -l` output is as described below: